-- It is better not to feed him at the same time as the family: if he starts to associate human mealtimes with food for himself he will only be a nuisance.
+- It is better not to feed your dog at the same time as the family: if he starts to associate human mealtimes with food for himself he will only be a nuisance.
 Never encourage him to beg at the table.
-Apart from getting in the way he will only be fed all the wrong things.
+Apart from getting in the way, he will only be fed all the wrong things.

-- Finally, it is wise to let one person only be responsible for a dog, and this is the person who should give him all his meals.
+- It is wise to let one person only be responsible for a dog, and this is the person who should give him all his meals.

 Variety is important because that way you are more likely to ensure adequate supplies of vitamins and minerals.

 It is even possible to provide an adequate diet with no meat at all: for example, today we can buy complete feeds based on vegetable protein, which look like a biscuit meal but need only water in addition.
 However, these are not recommended as a staple diet.